LearnedLeague: Rules of conduct

 LearnedLeague players are prohibited by an honor code from looking up answers.
 In addition, forfeiting matches is discouraged (if players are aware of a scheduling conflict, they can request Advance Access, allowing them to receive that day's questions in advance).
 Both cheating and repeated forfeiting are grounds for expulsion from LearnedLeague.

 Players

 New players can join LearnedLeague only if they are referred by current members in good standing.
-Prominent current and former players include Jeopardy! champion and host Ken Jennings, Game of Thrones showrunner David Benioff, musician Jackie Fox, actor Guy Branum, Rotisserie League Baseball inventor Daniel Okrent, writer Anna Quindlen, politician and former White House Chief of Staff Mick Mulvaney, economist Steven Levitt, and journalists Dylan Matthews and David Weigel.
+Prominent current and former players include Jeopardy! champion and host Ken Jennings, Jeopardy! champion Jamie Ding, Game of Thrones showrunner David Benioff, musician Jackie Fox, actor Guy Branum, Rotisserie League Baseball inventor Daniel Okrent, writer Anna Quindlen, politician and former White House Chief of Staff Mick Mulvaney, economist Steven Levitt, and journalists Dylan Matthews and David Weigel.

+History

+Bushfield started the league in his 20-person workplace in 1997.
+In 1999, he learned HTML to build the LearnedLeague website.

+In 2004, the league had 100 players.
+As of 2020, there were 18,000.